 Myth #2: "Rotting matter and other wastes" build up in the colon.
 A detox program or colonic is necessary to keep the colon clean.

 Reality: "Rotting matter" doesn't "build up" in the colon.
 Ask any gastroenterologist.
 (That's a doctor who studies disorders affecting the stomach, intestines, and associated organs.)
 While blockages can and do occur, it is a serious medical condition that must be taken care of by a doctor or trained medical personnel.
-As for colonics, in rare cases they can pose the risk of infection or perforation.
-If you want more "regularity" to your bowl movements, try eating more fiber.
+As for colonics, in rare cases, they can pose the risk of infection or perforation.
+If you want more "regularity" to your bowel movements, try eating more fiber.

-Reality: Using laxatives and diuretics will increase your output of urine and feces, that's true.
+Reality: Using laxatives and diuretics will increase your output of urine and feces; that's true.
 But there is no process that can help you purge toxins any faster than what your body is naturally capable of doing.
 Laxatives and diuretics also cause dehydration and can alter your electrolyte levels, creating health problems.
-To make matters worse, they can be habit forming.
+To make matters worse, they can be habit-forming.

 Finally, for those of you who are constantly feeling sluggish, miserable, stressed, and whipped most of the time, consider what other factors may be causing it.